While most of you are busy studying for finals and gearing up for summer vacation, some of you have something else on the horizon -- GRADUATION!

 An outfit like this would be absolutely perfect to wear during commencement.
 This silky sheath dress is lightweight and won't look bulky under your robe, but will still look great for any activity you'll attend after the ceremony (plus, it has pockets!).
 Wedges like these will look great with your robe, but are easier to walk in and a little more dressy than spiky stilettos.

-Soft, wavy hair will look amazing flowing out from underneath that funny looking graduation cap, and a deep pink lip color will flatter any skin tone.
-Finish with simple jewelry -- be careful with earrings due to your cap, but you can't go wrong with an elegant cocktail ring.
-This quirky necklace can easily be tucked underneath your graduation robe during the ceremony, but whipped out during any funny photo opts that might happen.
+Soft, wavy hair will look amazing flowing out from underneath that funny looking graduation cap, and a medium pink lip color will flatter any skin tone.
+Finish with simple jewelry -- be careful with earrings due to your cap, but you can't go wrong with an elegant ring and graduation-themed bracelet.
+This quirky necklace can easily be tucked underneath your graduation robe during the ceremony, but it's a super cute and not-so-serious accessory for afterwards.

 More Graduation Day Outfit Ideas